The Emerging Leaders Academy

 - Schedule your flight to depart on Monday, June 18th no earlier than 1:30pm.

 - You will take a bus (provided by the Fraternity) to the Cornell campus.

 - Feel free to book your travel through sites such as Kayak, Expedia, or Orbitz or directly through an airline of your choice.

 - Finalize your travel arrangements no later than May 15th to take advantage of the cheapest rates.

 Part Three: Confirming Your Travel Plans

-- Once you have made your travel plans, please complete the travel information form located here <
+- Once you have made your travel plans, please complete the travel information form which will be made available.

 Part Four: Getting to the Airport and Traveling To and From Ithaca